Info Agency Main Banner Content

 These are Healthy Swimming recommendations for appropriate pool and hot tub/spa design and operation.

 These recommendations are based on a review of reports of pool chemical–associated injuries and cover design of pool chemical storage area and pump room,chemical storage and handling, maintenance and repair, pool chemical training for aquatic–facility staff, emergency response plan, chemical packaging and labeling (for manufacturers and suppliers).

 Crypto Alert for Aquatics Staff

 Increasing Reports of Crypto Cases and Outbreaks.
 Crypto cases are on the rise!

 CDC's updated recommendations for treating Cryptosporidium.
 Cryptosporidium, (or "Crypto") is a chlorine resistant parasite that causes a diarrheal disease called Cryptosporidiosis.
 Even well-maintained pools, water parks, and interactive fountains can spread Crypto among swimmers.
-CDC Fact Sheet on Crypto.
-Facts About Crypto and Swimming Pools - PDF.
+CDC Basic Information Sheet on Crypto.
+CDC Facts About Crypto and Swimming Pools

 Crypto Alert for Health Professionals